Charge Up Windsor-Essex County

 Types of qualified infrastructure & available funding

-*Applicants have the ability to apply multiple times
+*Applicants have the ability to apply a maximum of two times.

 Where can these chargers be installed?